-The reproduction of this toolkit was made possible by a grant from the Cawaco Resource Conservation and Development Council.
+The reproduction of this toolkit was made possible by a grant from the Alabama Department of Senior Services and Central Alabama Aging Consortium.
 Much of the content included in this toolkit was provided by the Wisconsin Building Dementia Friendly Communities Toolkit.
+A special thanks to the Middle Alabama Area Agency on Aging (M4A) for making this toolkit available to all Area Agencies on Aging in the state.